EU-Mercosur Free Trade Agreement - An Explainer

 To meet the huge new demand for beef and soybeans that would be created by the agreement, it is expected that large areas of the Amazon rainforest in Brazil – the world’s largest carbon sink – will be destroyed to create more space for intensive farming.
 Brazilian President Bolsonaro has already indicated that this will happen and even threatened to withdraw Brazil from the Paris Agreement on climate change.
 If this goes ahead, carbon emissions will rise by 1.3 gigatons a year, according to the country’s scientists, as well as reducing biodviersity.
 Ironically, even the companies that would benefit are objecting, due to fear of damage to their reputations.

-Market demand from Europe is also expected to lead to an increase in fracking gas and oil in Mercosur countries, which will further increase carbon emissions and threaten water supplies with contamination.
+Market demand from Europe is also expected to lead to an increase in fracking gas, oil and ethanol production in Mercosur countries, which will further increase carbon emissions and threaten water supplies with contamination.

 Reduced food safety